Eat & Drink

-Tucked into suburban New Lambton, alfie's is a go-to for moreish antipasti, handmade pasta, and an extensive wine list.
-The Pizza Bread is divine for scooping up an array of antipasti like whipped ricotta topped with chilli oil, or for mopping up the last of your pasta sauce.
+Tucked into suburban New Lambton, Alfie's is a go-to for moreish antipasti, handmade pasta, and an extensive wine list.
+The pizza bread is divine for scooping up an array of antipasti like whipped ricotta topped with chilli oil, or for mopping up the last of your pasta sauce.

 Where: 2/52 Regent St, New Lambton